cxk9369010/PEG/README.md

 # PEG

-Xiaokai Chang et.al., A projected extrapolation gradient method with larger step size for monotone variational inequalities,
+Xiaokai Chang and Jianchao Bai, A projected extrapolation gradient method with larger step size for monotone variational inequalities, submitted to JOTA.

-For more details, please contact xkchang@lut.cn.
+For some details, please contact xkchang@lut.cn.